We often have internal debates about what Ruler Analytics actually is;

 Let’s get the obvious out of the way first.

 95% of our clients are using Ruler Analytics for call tracking, AND it’s no wonder why.

 Call tracking has been at the forefront of our marketing over the last year.

-What is it the makes call tracking so powerful?
+What is it that makes call tracking so powerful?